-After a simulation has been run (after the run () call if set_device() has been called with build_on_run set to True or after the Device.build call with run set to True), state variables and monitored variables can be accessed using standard syntax, with a few exceptions (e.g. string expressions for indexing).
+In any case, state variables, synaptic indices, and monitored variables can be accessed using standard syntax after a run (with a few exceptions, e.g. string expressions for indexing).

 Multi-threading with OpenMP

 Warning: OpenMP code has not yet been well tested and so may be inaccurate.